Sing-a-ma-jigs

-The Sing-a-ma-jigs are an American line of electronic, singing stuffed toys released by Mattel in 2010.
+The Sing-a-ma-jigs were an American line of electronic, singing stuffed toys released by Mattel in 2010.

 Product description

 Each Sing-a-ma-jig is battery-powered, with two AAA batteries already included.
-They are soft, plush dolls with terrycloth mouths, and measure about 12 inches in length.
+They are soft, stuffed animals with terrycloth mouths, and measure about 12 inches in length.
+They’re all one size only.

-The dolls make a variety of different noises when squeezed.
+The dolls make a variety of different noises when squeezed in the stomach.
 Each "squeeze" causes the Sing-a-ma-jig to open its mouth to emit noise.
 The doll's mouth contains a set of plastic teeth that click together when closing.
 A Sing-a-ma-jig's noises include songs, "jibber-jabber" made up of vowel sounds, different notes on the octave scale, a greeting, and occasionally a goodbye.
 They each sing a different public-domain song unique to their model.
 The voice that each one has is unique to its model as well.

 Types

 Basic

-As of late 2019, there are 22 "basic" Sing-a-ma-jig models: Italicised colors are the ones that have the "Voice Wiggle Effect", although the Aqua and Rose ones were later released as standard versions without that effect.
-The New Yellow Sing-a-ma-jig is the only one that sung three songs in the US, Japanese, and Korean markets.
+As of late 2019, as a part of there are 22 "basic" Sing-a-ma-jig models: Italicised colors are the ones that have the "Voice Wiggle Effect", although the Aqua and Rose ones were later released as standard versions without that effect.
+The New Yellow Sing-a-ma-jig is the only one that sung four songs in the US, Japanese, Korean, and Chinese markets.